Kotlin/kotlinx.coroutines/docs/topics/cancellation-and-timeouts.md

 You can call the `cancel()` function manually, or it can be invoked automatically through cancellation propagation when a parent coroutine is canceled.

 When a coroutine is canceled, it throws a [`CancellationException`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/-cancellation-exception/) the next time it checks for cancellation.
-For more information about how and when this happens, see [Suspension points and cancellation](#suspension-points-and-cancellation).
+The [Suspension points and cancellation](#suspension-points-and-cancellation) section covers precisely when this happens, but for now it is enough to know that all suspend functions in Kotlin coroutines, such as `delay()` and `awaitCancellation()` explained below, check for cancellation if they suspend.

-> You can use the [`awaitCancellation()`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/await-cancellation.html) function to suspend a coroutine until it's canceled.
+[`awaitCancellation()`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/await-cancellation.html) function suspends a coroutine until it's canceled.
+It is equivalent to `delay(Duration.INFINITE)`.
->
-{style="tip"}

-Here's an example on how to manually cancel coroutines:
+Here's an example on how to manually cancel a coroutine:

 ```kotlin
 import kotlinx.coroutines.*